akshatagarwl/tasks/README.md

 - Pagination: Uses an offset based pagination
 - Task Status as Enum in DB: This makes the schema migrations a bit more complex but suffices for now.
+- Horizontally Scalable: Demonstrated using App replicas in Docker Compose running behind an Nginx Load Balancer